 Yes, a king can move without check.
 A king is free to move any time during the game as long as it doesn’t get into check which is illegal.
 There is no rule in chess that restricts the king to move until it is in check.

-Further, I’m going to explain to you what is actually check, ways to get out of check, what are the standard rules you need to know regarding it plus some other necessary information.
+Ahead, I’m going to explain to you what is a check, the ways to get out of a check, the rules you need to know regarding it, and some other necessary information.

-If you are a beginner and want to know exactly How does the king move in chess? then you can also check that out.
+If you are a beginner and want to know exactly How does the king move in chess? then I also recommend you to check that out.

 What is check in chess?